denten-books/plain-text/3-format.md

 expert guidance.
 As an ethical stance, reading for external forms flattens the hierarchy between the lay reader and the professional interpreter.
 In this sense, Best, Marcus, and Sontag continue in the liberal Lutheran tradition of vernacular exegesis.
-All readers are priests at the surface.
-All readers are capable, the critics suggest, of forming their own interpretation.
+All readers are priests at the surface; all readers are capable, the critics suggest, of forming their own interpretation.

 Interpretation at the level of meaning and content for Sontag is an intellectual and ultimately reactionary activity.
 It aims to find "the maximum amount of content" within.
 It is reactionary because it serves only to multiply the available "levels of analysis."
-In explicating the work of art, the critic essentially creates alternative and diverging copies of the original.
-Each layer of criticism adds to the content of the work.
-In Sontag's words, to "design" a work of art that can be experienced in this way, on multiple levels, might have been "creative" and "revolutionary" in the age of aesthetic paucity, when creativity and interpretation were limited to a few privileged individuals.
+In explicating the work of art, the critic merely creates alternate copies that diverge from the original.
+Each layer of criticism thus only adds to the content of the work, placing additional burden on the readers to come.
+In Sontag's words, to "design" a work of art that can be experienced in this way, always on multiple and diverging levels of ideation, might have been "creative" and "revolutionary" in the age of aesthetic paucity, when creativity and interpretation were limited to a few privileged individuals.
 By contrast, Sontag believes that her times are a period of creative abundance.
 "Think of the sheer multiplication of works of art available to all of us," she writes.
-Contemporary culture is based on "excess" and "material plenitude" which dull the senses.
+Contemporary culture is based on "excess" and "material plenitude" which dull the senses [@sontag_against_1966, 9-10].
 In such conditions, the production of further critical variations on the theme only adds to the dulling clutter.

 By "interpretation," Sontag means a "conscious act of the mind" which illustrates a "certain code," or "certain rules" of engagement.
 It is, for her, "virtually" a type of translation.
 The critic "transforms" and "revamps" the text: X turns out to be A, Y turns out to be B, and so on [@sontag_against_1966, 3].
-And by "form" Sontag means something like the apparent, perceptual properties of the work: this sentence is long, for example.
-And this one short.
-A critic could say that the sentence length means something, but Sontag wants to stop short of meaning making.
+And by "form" Sontag means something like the apparent, perceptual properties of the work: one sentence is long, for example, another short.
+A critic could "make something out of" the variation, but Sontag wants to stop us short of meaning making.
 A discipline of careful perception---of paying attention---rather sharpens the reader's sensibilities.
+There is no need to explain, only describe.
 The history of interpretation Sontag objects to is one that privileges content over form.
-The very words "explication" and "exegesis" imply the movement from inside to the outside.
+The very words "explication" and "exegesis" imply the movement from the inside to the outside.
 For a psychoanalytical critic interpretation in that sense may mean revealing the hidden psychological drives that give rise to a particular form of an expression.
 A Marxist critic may instead look for the concealed operation of this or that ideology.
 Fredrick Jameson, a prominent Marxist critic, writes for example:

 > Thus the process of criticism is, not so much the interpretation of content, as it is a revealing of it, a laying bare, a restoration of the original message, the original experience, beneath the distortions of the various kinds of censorship that have been at work upon it; and this revelation takes the form of an explanation of why the content was so distorted and is thus inseparable from a description of the mechanisms of the censorship itself [@jameson_marxism_1972, 404].

 Form in the sense of "outward shape" suggests an emphasis on what Susan Sontag deemed the "sensory experience" or the "erotics" of art.
-In her now classic 1966 essay "Against Interpretation," Sontag posits transparency as the "highest, most liberating value in art and in criticism today."
+In "Against Interpretation" Sontag mentions the ideal of transparency as the "highest, most liberating value in art and in criticism today."
 "Transparency means experiencing the luminousness of the thing in itself, of things being what they are" she explains [@sontag_against_1966, 9].
 Rather than to show what a work of art *means*, Sontag urges critics to show "how it is" and "that it is" [@sontag_against_1966, 10].
 To make her argument Sontag relies on the distinction between "meaning" or "content" on the one hand and "form" or the "sensory experience" of the work on the other.
 Form, in this sense, mirrors McKeown's "shape" and the "text's physical characteristics" of Hayles.

-If reading for sensory experience implies an erotics of art and reading for hidden formulae implies an analytics, what would it mean to read for the format?
+If reading for sensory experience implies an erotics of art and reading for hidden formulae implies an analytics, what would it mean to read for format?
 To borrow from Tanselle's vocabulary, the format bridges the "physical structure of finished books" with their "intellectual content."
-This connection happens through what Tanselle calls "printing-shop routines" and what we began to identify in the previous chapter as a kind of a technique.
-Formatting in that sense is a way of structuring of information.
-The task of a textual scholar broadly is therefore to serve in the role of an arbitrator in the conflict between the textual witnesses, which individually contain slightly differing versions of the same text, but in aggregate identify the sum total of a given work.[^ln3-printers] The textual scholar studies how works become texts and the other way around.
+This connection happens through what Tanselle calls "printing-shop routines" and what we began to identify in the previous chapter as a kind of a technique for the transformation of ideas into things.
+The task of a scholar interested in formatting is therefore to arbitrate in the conflict between the extant textual witnesses that individually contain slightly differing versions of the same text, but in aggregate identify the sum total of a given work.[^ln3-printers] The scholar of format studies how works become texts and the other way around.
 It is in this sense, for example, that C.  Deirdre Phelps describes the notion of physical form in textual criticism.
 In creating a physical manifestation of a text, publishers introduce textual changes that may or may not correspond to either authorial intention or the reader's expectations.
 For example, we could imagine an expensive edition of poetry by William Blake to be printed without illustrations to save costs.
 If we subsequently lose all other editions of Blake, the textual critic may be interested in reconstructing the bibliographic genealogy of this one edition to understand something about the life of the work.
 "The textual critic is concerned mainly with the fact of the [textual] change itself," Phelps writes [@phelps_edition_1994, 65-6].

 [^ln3-printers]: See for example the discussion on the limits of the inductive method in bibliographic study in @mckenzie_making_2002, 16-17.
 See also